How to Get Rid of Leafhoppers ~ Garden Pest Control

 Where to attach the traps?
 Make sure you place the traps where leafhoppers will accidentally land on it instead of the leaves—so somewhat in the middle of plant foliage or right next to it.
 The idea is for the trap to be an extension of the plant because that’s where the leafhoppers will be roaming.

 IMPORTANT note: sticky traps will catch ANY insect that comes across them.
-Therefore, you do run the risk of catching bees or other beneficial insects.
-Personally, I’ve never caught a beneficial bug in the my traps, but it is just a word of caution.
+Therefore, you do run the risk of catching bees or other beneficial insects on accident.

 Natural Predators